richardwilkes/gcs5/notes.md

   - Melee Weapons
   - Ranged Weapons
 - Settings editors
-  - Sheet
   - Attributes
   - Body Type
-  - Support for the variances between initial defaults and per-sheet variants of each of these
 - Library configuration dialogs
 - Prompt to save when closing a modified document
 - General completion of menu item actions (many are currently placeholders)